CARecSys/CAPRI/README.md

 - Add the impact of **fusions** when running models
 - Add a logging functionality
 - Add a separate metric class for fairness
-- Improved unit-tests for evaluations
+- Improve unit-tests for evaluations
+- Improve calling evaluations modules in Models
+- improved process of saving numpy arrays